 Situps are traditional abdominal exercises done by lying on your back and lifting your torso at your home or anywhere.
 They use your whole weight to strengthen and tone the core-stabilizing intestinal muscles.

-Sit-ups promote a good position by working your lower back and gluteal muscles of your body.
+Sit-ups promote a good position by working the lower back and gluteal muscles of your body.

 5.1 Benefits of Sit-ups

-3. A strong core helps to keep your body balanced and stable as you move throughout your daily routine and activities.
+- A strong core helps to keep your body balanced and stable as you move throughout your daily routine and activities.
 Sit-ups help your lower back and hip muscles to work collectively with your gastric muscles.
-A good balance and stable body makes you less likely to fall and injure yourself.
+A good balance and stable body make you less likely to fall and injure yourself.

 5.2 How to Do a Traditional Sit-up